monashcode/show-your-emotions-with-rekognition/README.md

 ## Pre-requisites
  - AWS account (admin role recommended)
  - Cloud9 IDE
-    - Login into AWS Management Console, type "cloud9" into the search bar and enter
+    - Login into the [AWS Management Console](https://console.aws.amazon.com/console/home), type "cloud9" into the search bar and enter
     - Switch region to Singapore (any available Cloud9 region will work, but closest region will reduce latency of the IDE).
 You can switch your region at the top right corner once you are in the console.
     - Hit "Create environment" button
-    - Choose the name and hit "Next step"
+    - Choose a name (e.g. myCloud9Env) and hit "Next step"
-    - Choose "Create a new instance for environment (EC2)" --> t2.micro --> Amazon Linux --> Leave everything else default --> "Next step" --> "Create environment"
+    - Choose "Create a new instance for environment (EC2)" --> t2.micro --> Amazon Linux --> Leave everything else as default --> "Next step" --> "Create environment"
     - Now wait for the IDE to be initialized

 ## Workshop diagram (step 1 to 4)
 ![Diagram](https://github.com/melbourne-cloudtools-meetup/show-your-emotions-with-rekognition/blob/ALL_STEPS/repoImages/Simple_Steps.png?raw=true)
 ## Step 1 - Basic preparation
+Now we're going to run the following commands below in the bash console at the bottom of the Cloud9 IDE.

- - Install dependencies.
+ - Install our dependencies.
 The libraries we need are included in setup.sh.
 Run it to install.

  - Create an AWS S3 bucket to store the image to be used in next steps.
-This bucket is also used to store processed image and enable a signed URL to allow temporary access to the image from a user who doesn't have AWS credentials.
+This bucket is also used to store processed image and enable a presigned URL to allow temporary access to the image from a user who doesn't have AWS credentials.

  - Create a Rekognition collection to store the facial signature.
-A facial signature consists of feature vectors sampled by AWS Rekognition service from input image frame and this metadata can be used for matching faces and emotioanl analysis.
+A facial signature consists of feature vectors sampled by AWS Rekognition service from input image frame and this metadata can be used for matching faces and emotional analysis.
 AWS Rekognition service groups the signatures about objects including faces into collections.
     ```bash
     # Clone the github repo